X.X.X. Live Tour: Background

-Because of receiving the runner-up in I Am A Singer 2 in 2014, she had performed songs from the music TV show, I Am A Singer 2.The participation of the show helped her get famous in the Mainland China, hence, she held more concerts in China.
+Because of receiving the runner-up in I Am a Singer 2 in 2014, she had performed songs from the music TV show, I Am A Singer 2.The participation of the show helped her get famous in the Mainland China, hence, she held more concerts in China.
 She had finished 50 concerts under the age of 23 in August.

-In 2015, her concert in Taiwan was held successfully, 15000 tickets had sold out within 4 hours.
+In 2015, her concert in Taiwan was held successfully, 15,000 tickets had sold out within 4 hours.

-In April 21, she held a press conference in Los Angeles and announced that she had cooperated with Live Nation, holding tour in America and Europe in November.
+On April 21, she held a press conference in Los Angeles and announced that she had cooperated with Live Nation, holding tour in America and Europe in November.

 The 64th show in Beijing, was the first live concert that incorporated different mass media.

+Commercial performance

+The June 28, 2014, concert at the Shenzhen Bay Sports Centre in Shenzhen attracted an audience of 30,000 people and generated revenue of ¥20 million (US$3 million).

+Set list

+This set list is from the concerts on July 4–6, 2014, in Shanghai, China.
+It is not intended to represent all shows throughout the tour.